crackedup12/crackedup12/README.md

 - 👋 Hi, I’m @crackedup12
 - 👀 I’m interested in AIML and trying to learn more about it.
-- 🌱 I’m currently learning tenserflow.
+- 🌱 I’m currently learning Anaconda.
 Just starting to learn new topics regarding this platform.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me reach me using sayan17bhattacharya@gmail.com.